Book your Work America experience with a £100 deposit today!

 No. The US Embassy will hold onto your passport and you will be able to pick this up from a designated collection office or pay an extra fee to get it directly couriered back to your chosen address.
 You should assume they will have your passport for at least 2 weeks.

 Your visa is valid for the dates on your DS-2019, plus an additional 30 days to travel.
 It is not possible to extend this visa.

 This is your official certificate of eligibility to apply for a J-1 visa.
 You need a DS-2019 to apply for a J-1 visa.
 Once your J-1 visa is granted, this will be stamped inside your passport but you must keep your DS-2019 with your passport at all times.
 One is not valid without the other.

 SEVIS is a state department system which tracks holders of J-1 visas while they are in America.
 You MUST validate your record upon arrival in America and keep it updated if you change jobs or move in to new accommodation.
-This can be done easily by logging onto a website and updating your details here.
+This can be done easily by calling CIEE upon arrival into America.
 Full details on validating your SEVIS record will be given once you are registered on Work America.

 Call the BUNAC USA office for advice.
 In America, you can reach them on 1-800 GO BUNAC (1-800-462-8622 toll free)